Skip to main content

 Pacific Northwest National Laboratory (PNNL)

-Dr. Shahwan is a Senior Advisor for Technology and Strategy at Pacific Northwest National Laboratory (PNNL).
+Khaled Shahwan is a senior advisor for technology and strategy at Pacific Northwest National Laboratory (PNNL).

 Prior to joining FCA, Khaled worked for several years on advanced technology development assignments (onsite) at Ford Research Labs and Ford’s Advanced Vehicle Technologies/Engineering, including Vehicle Safety Engineering, CAE and Core Methodology Development Departments.

-Dr. Shahwan is an elected Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and has published over 40 peer-reviewed journal publications, conference presentations, and over 50 corporate and industry-government collaboration reports.
+Khaled is an elected Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and has published over 40 peer-reviewed journal publications, conference presentations, and over 50 corporate and industry-government collaboration reports.
 He served and continues to serve on the editorial boards of international engineering journals (J. Engr.
 Mechanics ’04-’14, Int.
 J. Vehicle Design, Int.
 J. Vehicle Safety, and Int.
 J. Automotive Composites).
-Dr. Shahwan is a member of ASME, is a co-lead instructor at two SAE Engineering Academies on lightweighting and composites, and serves on the advisory board of the College of Engineering at San Francisco State University.
-Dr. Shahwan holds an EIT Certificate, as well as course-training certificates in Quality and DFSS.
+He is a member of ASME, is a co-lead instructor at two SAE Engineering Academies on lightweighting and composites, and serves on the advisory board of the College of Engineering at San Francisco State University.
+He holds an EIT Certificate, as well as course-training certificates in Quality and DFSS.

-Khaled holds a Ph.D. (‘95) in Aerospace Engineering, an MS in Aerospace Engineering, and an MS in Civil & Environmental Engineering, all from the University of Michigan-Ann Arbor, and a B.S. in Civil Engineering from SFSU.
+Khaled holds a Ph.D. (‘95) and M.S. in aerospace engineering and an M.S. in civil & environmental engineering, all from the University of Michigan-Ann Arbor, and a B.S. in civil engineering from SFSU.

 Rao Varanasi (AA PhD '68)